Walt Torrence

 Walter Alexander Torrence (July 31, 1937 – September 20, 1969) was an American basketball player.
 He played college basketball for the UCLA Bruins.
 He earned all-conference honors in the Pacific Coast Conference (PCC) as a junior, and was named an All-American as a senior in 1959.
 After college, Torrence joined the United States Army.
 He was one of five Army members on the US national basketball team which won the gold medal at the Pan American Games in 1963.

 Early life

 Growing up in Sacramento, California, at age nine, Torrence played basketball at Lincoln Christian Center after school.
 When the other boys went home for dinner, he would stay and practice, and still be there when they came back after eating.
 He would get back home around 8:00 p.m., get in trouble and sometimes be spanked, but continue to stay out late anyway.
 Torrence later played basketball at Grant Union High, leading them to an undefeated season in 1954–55.
+He also competed in track, finishing tied for second in the high jump at the 1955 state meet and establishing a personal best of 6 ft 6 in.